CompOmics/agentic-metadata/README.md

 ---

+## Hallucination Checks

+Three complementary rule-based checks run automatically after each agent writes its output, all contributing to `_hallucination_flags`.
+All checks are **zero-LLM** and **non-fatal** — a missing dependency silently disables that check.

-## Cross-Field Ontology Consistency Checker
+### 1 — Cross-Field Ontology Consistency

-`validation/cross_field_checker.py` — runs automatically after each DocETL agent writes its output.

-It uses four ontology-based relationships to detect fields that contradict each other:
+`validation/cross_field_checker.py` — uses CLO, DOID, CL and UBERON ontologies to detect fields that biologically contradict each other.

 | Check | Ontology | Relationship | Example catch |
 |-------|----------|-------------|--------------|